robert0714/manning-knative-in-action-2021/chapter9/README.md

 I do not care how.
 ```

-To me, buildpacks were always the bedrock of this promise, because these meet you at the code.
+To me, buildpacks were always the bedrock of this promise, because these meet you at the **code**.
 Deployment artifacts come and go, but there will always be code.
 Learning to write a Dockerfile requires a short tutorial to begin with, and then a fair few longer tutorials to create safe, efficient, secure images.

-But to use buildpacks, historically, you just typed git push heroku or cf push and that was it.
-In fact, that is still it.
+But to use buildpacks, historically, you just typed ``git push heroku`` or ``cf push`` and that was ``it``.
+In fact, that is ``still`` it.
 All the clever optimizations and security mechanisms are done for you.

 So I like buildpacks.
-And the easiest way to use Cloud Native Buildpacks (CNBs) is the pack CLI.
+And the easiest way to use Cloud Native Buildpacks (CNBs) is the ``pack`` CLI.

 Listing 9.1 helloworld.go
 ```go